msarnacki/pesel-app/README.md

-# pesel-wum
+# PESEL-WUM
+PESEL is a polish personality identity number.
+It always has 11 digits, identifies just one person and cannot be changed to another one.
+First 6 digits are YYMMDD and it is the date of birth (with century encoded in month field - if born in 21st century month is number from 20 to 32 [MM = realMM + 20])

-Android application made with java and android studio.
-It calculates age based on part of polish personal identity number called "pesel".
-Created to make filling in documents easier for my friends and to learn something about creating apps
+It is android application made with java and android studio.
+It calculates age of person when first 6 digits of PESEL are given.
+Created to make filling in documents easier for my friends and to learn something about creating mobile apps.

-Text in app is in polish only.
+Text in app is in polish only but it is so easy to use.
+You can download it from [here]("../apk").
+To calculate the age put in first 6 digits of PESEL in text box and press button.

 It is first android application i've ever made.
-It was fun trying out something new and the appi is pretty helpful for my friends :)
+It was fun trying out something new and the app is pretty helpful for my friends :)